Canada passed on U.S.-Mexico climate announcement: sources

 He said Canada also works jointly with the United States and Mexico through the Commission for Environmental Cooperation.

-In December, Canadian Prime Minister Stephen Harper said in a televised interview with the CBC that his government preferred a continental response to climate change rather than imposing a unilateral price on carbon on Canada’s oil sector, its fastest growing source of greenhouse gas emissions.
+In December, Harper said in a televised interview with the CBC that his government preferred a continental response to climate change rather than imposing a unilateral price on carbon on Canada’s oil sector, its fastest growing source of greenhouse gas emissions.

 Harper's conservative government opposes carbon pricing policies, which have support from opposition parties.